pebreo/pebreo.github.io/endgame/addendum.md

 Achieving human-aligned, explainable, and affordable AI remains a significant challenge, but ongoing research and development are paving the way for a future where AI truly benefits humanity.

+## In-progress : polyamory

+**Romantic relationships involving more than 2 people**

+While not an invention in the traditional sense, a healthy, genuine, and honest open relationship involving more than two people definitely qualifies as a "crazy" concept compared to the traditional societal norm of monogamy.
+Here's why it pushes boundaries:

+**Challenging the Monogamous Norm:**
+For centuries, monogamy has been the dominant relationship model, deeply ingrained in social structures and expectations.
+Polyamory/open relationships/ethical non-monogamy, especially those involving more than two individuals, challenge this deeply rooted concept, pushing the boundaries of what a "normal" relationship can look like.

+**How it could work***
+Maintaining a healthy open relationship involving multiple individuals requires exceptional communication, emotional intelligence, and boundary setting.
+It involves navigating jealousy, managing individual needs, and ensuring everyone feels secure and valued within the dynamic.

+While not for everyone, the ability to build genuine connections and navigate such complex dynamics with honesty and respect can be considered a revolutionary approach to love and intimacy.